z0w0/atsaty/README.md

 ### atsaty([user,] cb)

-Uses the [Twitter Search API](https://dev.twitter.com/docs/using-search) and negative / positive mood detection to figure out how Twitter is currently feeling.
+Uses the [Twitter Search API](https://dev.twitter.com/docs/using-search) and sentiment analysis to figure out how Twitter is currently feeling.

 If `user` is provided, then it will check the mood of a specific Twitter user instead of the entire Twitter community.